germinateplatform/germinate-server/docs/setup-example.md

 # If you want the setup to be available from the outside world, use whatever your Proxy setup is configured as.
 web.base=http://localhost:9081/
 ```

+Please consult the [Gatekeeper specific configuration page](https://germinateplatform.github.io/germinate-server/config.html#gatekeeper-configuration) to ensure the `gatekeeper.username` and `gatekeeper.password` properties of the Germinate configuration are properly configured.